 - Four types of procedures: We offer the three most popular bariatric surgery procedures for treating obesity, as well as revisional surgery.

 - Gastric Bypass: The Roux-en-Y gastric bypass surgery reduces stomach size to that of a walnut and attaches it directly to the middle of the small intestine, bypassing a large part of the stomach by stapling it shut.
 This limits how much you can eat and what your body can absorb.
+Click here to learn more and hear from a patient who regained her health with a gastric bypass.

 - Gastric Sleeve: Also known as a sleeve gastrectomy, this procedure surgically creates a smaller, banana-size stomach, and the unused part of the stomach is removed.
 With no rerouting, food and nutrients are fully absorbed.
+Click here to learn more and hear from a patient whose gastric sleeve procedure gave him a new lease on life.

 - Adjustable Gastric Band: The least-invasive bariatric surgery option, with the fastest recovery time, the laproscopic adjustable gastric band uses an implanted silicone ring to create a smaller stomach “pouch;” the band can be modified for pregnancy or other needs.
 Sarasota Memorial surgeons use the Lap-Band by Apollo Endosurgery.

 - Revisional Bariatric Surgery: Patients often choose revisional surgery to reverse a previous gastric procedure or to repair a failing (or failed) gastric lap band.
 In some cases, this is done so that a different bariatric procedure can be performed when patients have not gotten the desired results from the initial surgery.
+Click here to learn more and hear from a patient whose revision made a world of difference for her health.

 - Results exceed national averages: Sarasota Memorial patients report dramatic improvements in their obesity-related health conditions (comorbidities), results that exceed national averages* in the major comorbidity categories: sleep apnea, gerd, hyperlipidemia, hypertension and diabetes.